AgustinGomezDev/zephys/README.md

 ![Logo](public/zephys_color.png)

 # Zephys
-Zephys is a fictitious company created to build the project for the reactjs course of [Coderhouse](https://www.coderhouse.com).
+Zephys is a fictitious company created to build the project for the reactjs course of <a href="https://www.coderhouse.com" target="_blank">Coderhouse</a>.

   - [Demo](#demo)
   - [Installation](#installation)